We have traveled west on the Glenn Highway twice now from Valdez to

 the river and glacier the rest of the way to Sheep Mountain.
 There were

 lots of fireweeds and other wildflowers blooming along the roadway.

-wait for a pilot car through a couple miles of gravel and dirt that had
+construction zone where we followed a pilot car through a couple miles of gravel and dirt that had

 been dug down about three feet:

 The rest of the construction area had just been repaved and was very

 smooth, as was the pavement the remainder of the way to Grand View.

 winter snows and/or spring rains the roadway sometimes floods this close